-Definition How it is measured/managed The risk of exposure to volatile markets, which may be less acceptable to some members, particularly near retirement.
-The Default Arrangement will predominantly be invested in equities for members 10+ years from retirement.
+Risk Definition How it is measured/managed Market Risk The risk of exposure to volatile markets, which may be less acceptable to some Members, particularly near retirement.
+The Default Arrangement will predominantly be invested in equities for Members 10+ years from retirement.
 Market risk will then reduce for members less than 10 years from retirement as the lifestyling mechanism is employed and the Strategy switches to investing mainly in long dated Gilts, Corporate Bonds and Cash.
-The risk that the real value of the members assets will decrease over time as investment returns are less than inflation.
-The aim is to achieve an above inflation return over the working lifetime of the member.
-Whilst the member is 10+ years from retirement, returns are expected to be in excess of inflation.
-The Trustee will monitor the performance of this fund, and will ensure members are aware of the fund's objectives.
-The risk that a member wishes to make a disinvestment within a short time period and their invested assets cannot be realized in time.
+Inflation Risk The risk that the real value of the Members assets will decrease over time as investment returns are less than inflation.
+The aim is to achieve an above inflation return over the working lifetime of the Member.
+Whilst the Member is 10+ years from retirement, returns are expected to be jo excess of inflation.
+The Trustee will monitor the performance of this fund, and will ensure Members are aware of the fund's objectives.
+Liquidity Risk The risk that a Member wishes to make a disinvestment within a short time period and their invested assets cannot be realized in time.
 The funds in the Default Arrangement are daily dealt and should avoid most illiquidity issues.
-The risk that environmental, social and governance factors can have a material effect on the ability of meeting long-term investment objectives This is addressed, to the extent that it is possible, by delegating to the Investment Managers.
+Environmental, Social and Governance Risk The risk that environmental, social and governance factors can have a material effect on the ability of meeting long-term investment objectives This is addressed, to the extent that it is possible, by delegating to the Investment Managers.
 Further detail is provided in this Statement.
-The risk of exposure to volatile markets, which may be less acceptable to some members, particularly near retirement.
-The risk that the real value of the members assets will decrease over time as investment returns are less than inflation.
-The risk that a member wishes to make a disinvestment within a short time period and their invested assets cannot be realized in time.
-The risk that environmental, social and governance factors can have a material effect on the ability of meeting long-term

-Manager Skill / Alpha Risk The risk that an Investment Manager fails to meet its stated objectives This risk is addressed through the performance objectives of the fund and through the monitoring of the Investment Managers.
+Statement of Investment Principles ("SIP") relating to the Default Arrangement of the Travis Perkins Pension and Dependents' Benefit Scheme: DC Section and AVC arrangements continued stated objectives monitoring of the Investment Managers.
+Passive pooled investments will be checked agains expected tracking errors.
+Actively manager pooled investments will be subject to more Manager Skill I Alpha Risk The risk that an Investment Manager fails to meet its stated objectives objectives of the fund and through the monitoring of the Investment Managers.
 Passive pooled investments will be checked against expected tracking errors.
-Actively managed pooled investments will be subject to more detailed monitoring and measured on a range of issues e.g. Alpha returns, volatility and fees. ------------------------------- --- -- b) Risks of Default Arrangement failing to meet its long-term aims
+Actively managed pooled investments will be subject to more detailed monitoring and measured on a range of -- -------------------------------------- --- -- b) Risks of Default Arrangement failing to meet its long-term aims